stavdem/zabbix_agent_for_windows/README.md

 # zabbix_agent_for_windows
-Install or update Zabbix agent on Windows
+Install or update Zabbix agent and Smartmontools on Windows with powershell.